Off Policy Monte Carlo Prediction with Importance sampling

 Let $x\rho(x)$ be a new random variable $X_\rho(X)$.
 Then, $E_{\pi}[X] = \sum x \rho(x) b(x) = E_{b}[X_{\rho}(X)]$.
 Now we have expectation under $b$ instead of $\pi$.

-How do we estimating expectation from the data?
+How do we estimate expectation from the data?

 Compute the weighted sample average with importance sampling ratio as the weights. $E_{\pi}[X] = \sum x \rho(x) b(x) = E_{b}[X_{\rho}(X)] \approx \dfrac{1}{n}\sum_{i=1}^{n}x_i \rho(x_i)$ and $x_i \sim b$.